 For expat parents with a child aged for preschool in Spain, here’s our guide to Spanish nurseries, kindergartens and daycares for international kids.

-Compulsory education doesn’t start in Spain until the age of six, but most parents in Spain take advantage of preschool education for their children, sometimes from as young as a few months old.
+Compulsory education doesn’t start in Spain until the age of six.
+However, most parents in Spain take advantage of preschool education for their children, sometimes from as young as a few months old.
 In Spain, children’s education before primary school is called educación infantil, or infant education.
 Here, we’ll introduce you to preschool in Spain, with information on registration and tips for your first day.

 Types of Preschool in Spain

-Preschool in Spain is divided broadly into two stages, based on the child’s age: Nursery schools (guarderias) cater for children from around three months up to three years old, while kindergarten or infant schools (escuela infantil) are for children from three until six.
-Though preschool is not compulsory, it’s common: The OECD reports that Spain has nearly full enrolment in early childhood education, with 95% of 3-year-olds and 97% for 4-year-olds enrolled.
+Preschool in Spain is divided broadly into two stages: nursery schools (guarderias) cater for children from around three months up to three years old, while kindergarten or infant schools (escuela infantil) are for children from three until six.
+Though preschool is not compulsory, it’s common.
+The OECD reports that Spain has nearly full enrolment in early childhood education, with 95% of 3-year-olds and 97% for 4-year-olds enrolled.
 Spanish public schooling is free for children from three to 18 years of age, although private school options are also available.